Longtime teacher and school

 administrator, Nettie Adderly

-By the turn of the century, the area known as Moorehead, named after the Rev. H. K. Moorehead, had its own school on the corner of Orange and Ohio Streets.
+By the turn of the century, the area known as Moorehead, named after the Rev. H. K. Moorehead, had its own school on the corner of Orange Street and Ohio Avenue.
 There were also several churches in the neighborhood, including the Mount Pleasant A. M. E. Church on the corner of Ohio and Orange across from the school, the Foster A. M. E. Church on West Orange, and the Zion's Hill Primitive Baptist Church on the corner of Connecticut and Lime.
 There were also several small businesses in the neighborhood, including a number of grocery stores, garages, auto repair shops, and a pharmacy owned by Dr. David J. Simpson, said to be the first black physician in Lakeland.
 Other early leaders of this close knit community included Amos Stewart, the supervisor of the first school in the community, and Nettie Adderly, a long-time teacher and school administrator.

 The Moorehead neighborhood was not the only black enclave in Lakeland.
 A similarly close knit and thriving community, known locally as Black Bottom, had arisen in the northwestern part of the city in the area bound by Dakota Avenue (now Martin Luther King Boulevard), Florida Avenue, Fifth Street, and Pear Street.
 Paul A. Diggs, after whom part of the area is now named, and educator William A. Rochelle, after whom the Rochelle High School (now Rochelle School for the Arts) was named, were among the leaders in this community.